MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 Operations records a history of every management agent run.
 Each management agent run history is saved in the SQL Server database, and can cause the database to grow over time, affecting performance.
 The run history can be saved using Operations.
 For additional information on how to use Operations, see [Using Operations](/previous-versions/mim/jj590289(v=ws.10)).

 > [!NOTE]
 > Deleting very large numbers of runs at once make take considerable time.
-It is recommended that you delete no more than 100 runs at a time.
+It's recommended that you delete no more than 100 runs at a time.

 ## Use multiple partitions in a management agent to control synchronization of single object types

 To control synchronization of single object types in a file-based management agent, create a partition for each object type.
 For example, to synchronize the object types **mailbox** and **group**, create two partitions in the management agent, and assign **mailbox** to one partition and **group** to the other.
 Then, create a management agent run profile for each partition.
-With this configuration, you have one management agent with the flexibility to synchronize one or both of the selected object types.
+With this configuration, you've one management agent with the flexibility to synchronize one or both of the selected object types.
 For additional information on how to use partitions, see [The Metaverse and the Connector Space](/previous-versions/mim/jj590171(v=ws.10))

 ## Capacity Planning

 There are a number of variables that can affect the overall capacity and performance of MIM deployment.

 Performance can be negatively impacted if all the databases in the system are created with a smaller size and set to auto-grow especially by small increments.
-A minimum of 16 GB of RAM for the SQL Servers is required but you will benefit from more memory.
+A minimum of 16 GB of RAM for the SQL Servers is required but you'll benefit from more memory.
 You should have at least 16 CPU cores on the SQL servers but additional cores will help overall performance.

-Finally, it is recommended not to run MIM and SharePoint databases together on the same server.
+Finally, it's recommended not to run MIM and SharePoint databases together on the same server.

 ## High Availability